 Licensing requirements vary from state to state.
 Ensure that they are licensed in the State in which you intend to hire them.
 Investigators are permitted to work cross-border under mutual recognition laws but ideally retain one in the state that the work will be in.
 Don’t be afraid to confirm with the licensing authority that the investigation firm you are looking to hire is in good standing and have the correct licensing.
-Most states have the ability to check the registration of the business online, as long as you have the licence number.
-It is a legal requirement for any investigation firm or sole trader to list their licence number on their website.
-Before contacting them check the validity of the licence with the government body.
+Most states have the ability to check the registration of the business online, as long as you have the license number.
+It is a legal requirement for any investigation firm or sole trader to list their license number on their website.
+Before contacting them check the validity of the license with the government body.

 2. Ask If the Private Investigators Surveillance Videos Have a Date & Time Stamp

 Make sure that your investigator’s videos are authenticated with a date and time stamp on every scene.
-If there is no date and time stamp the video is less likely to be admitted as evidence into court, and will be of no value to you.
+If there is no date and time stamp the video is less likely to be admitted as evidence into court and will be of no value to you.
 It amazes me how often I still see videos with no date or time stamp on them.
 Current digital technology with time and date stamps can be tricky so make sure you get what you are paying for.

 Talk about the facts of your case to the private investigator and ask for a surveillance strategy or action plan.
 Every surveillance job is different, and your potential video surveillance expert should have no problem sharing their ideas with you about their plan to achieve surveillance accomplishments on your behalf.
 An investigator specializing in video surveillance should have good foundations in their approach to your case.
 The strategy should be logical and based on the facts of the case resulting in an efficient and effective plan to achieve the desired objectives.
-For an experienced investigator this should be quite straightforward.
-So be honest, and tell the investigator the real facts of your case.
+For an experienced investigator, this should be quite straightforward.
+To be honest, and tell the investigator the real facts of your case.

 You know the old adage – you get what you pay for.

 Using two investigation field operatives is a formula for success.
-After obtaining video the next most important thing is avoiding being caught out by the subject.
+After obtaining the video the next most important thing is avoiding being caught out by the subject.
 Years of experience in the field often mean an increase in the price of surveillance over a competitor’s quote.
 It is worth the extra money to assure that you are hiring a veteran investigator(s) that knows how to avoid being detected.
 A private detective is not invisible and relies on experience and common sense to blend in with his surroundings, and not take chances that would risk compromising a discreet investigation.

 Once the surveillance process is comprised and a subject is aware they have been followed by an investigator, you can never follow that person again without them looking over their shoulder limiting all future success.
-Two private investigators covering every possible exit, mode of transportation and the ability to follow long, short or quick and frequent stops is the best strategy for conducting video surveillance undetected, allowing for multiple attempts and increasing your chance for success.
+Two private investigators covering every possible exit, mode of transportation, and the ability to follow long, short, or quick and frequent stops is the best strategy for conducting video surveillance undetected, allowing for multiple attempts and increasing your chance for success.

-Going with the cheapest price in the beginning may end up costing you twice as much in the end.
-Email us directly at email@example.com if you have any questions at all.
+Going with the cheapest price, in the beginning, may end up costing you twice as much in the end.
+Email us directly at firstname.lastname@example.org if you have any questions at all.
 We are here to help.